marcusoftnet/marcusoftnet.github.io/_posts/2018-12-14-make-a-copy-of-github-repo---the-script-way.md

 Notice that the name of the organisation (or user) needs to be included in repository name (`marcusoft/salt-jsfs-reactstarter` for example)

-## TL;DR - For the love of God - just give me the script!
+## TL;DR - For the love of God - just give me the script

 Ok.
 Ok.
 Ok.